Shu (kingdom): Kingdom of Shu (10th century BC – 316 BC)

 Written accounts of Shu are largely a mixture of mythological stories and historical legends found in local annals and miscellaneous notes, which include the Han dynasty compilation Chronicle of the Kings of Shu and the Jin dynasty Chronicles of Huayang.
 There are a few names of semi-legendary kings and emperors, such as Cancong (meaning "silkworm-bush"), Boguan ("cypress-irrigator"), Yufu ("cormorant"), and Duyu ("cuckoo").
 According to Chronicles of Huayang, Cancong was the first of the legendary kings and had protruding eyes, while Duyu taught the people agriculture and transformed into a cuckoo after his death.

-In 666 BCE a man from Chu called Bieling ("turtle spirit") founded the Kaiming dynasty which lasted twelve generations until the Qin conquest.
+In 666 BC a man from Chu called Bieling ("turtle spirit") founded the Kaiming dynasty which lasted twelve generations until the Qin conquest.
 Legend has it that Bieling had died in Chu and his body floated upriver to Shu, whereupon he came back to life.
 While at Shu, he was successful in managing a flood and Duyu then abdicated in his favor.
 A later account states that the Kaiming kings occupied the far south of Shu before travelling up the Min River and taking over from Duyu.

 Ba–Shu culture

 As the state of Chu expanded westward up the Han and Yangtze valleys it pushed the Ba peoples west toward Shu.
-In the 5th and 4th centuries BCE in Sichuan archaeologists hold that this interaction helped create Ba–Shu culture.
+In the 5th and 4th centuries BC in Sichuan archaeologists hold that this interaction helped create Ba–Shu culture.
 There was also some Chu influence on the Shu state.
-In 474 BCE emissaries from the Shu state presented gifts to the Qin state which was the first recorded contact between these two states.
+In 474 BC emissaries from the Shu state presented gifts to the Qin state which was the first recorded contact between these two states.
 Later Shu troops crossed the Qinling Mountains and approached the Qin capital of Yong, and in 387 Shu and Qin troops clashed near Hanzhong on the upper Han river.